kedro-org/kedro/docs/source/resources/migration.md

 ### Custom syntax for `--params` was removed
 [Kedro 0.19.0](https://github.com/kedro-org/kedro/releases/tag/0.19.0) removed the custom Kedro syntax for `--params`.
 To update, you need to use the OmegaConf syntax instead by replacing `:` with `=`.

-If you previously used this command to pass parameters to `kedro run`:
+If you used this command to pass parameters to `kedro run`:

 ```bash
 kedro run --params=param_key1:value1,param_key2:2.0